corkami/collisions/README.md

 **Exploitation**:

-Bundle 2 contents, then either:
+Bundle two contents, then either:
 - Data exploit: run code that checks for differences and displays one or the other (typically trivial since differences are known in advance).
 - Structure exploit:  exploit file structure (typically, the length of a comment) to hide one content or show the other (depends on the file format and its parsers).